ONSgeo/Earth-Observation/Documents/Google_Earth_Engine.md

 ## Earth Engine (EE) Code Editor

 Earth Engine is available through Python and JavaScript Application Program Interfaces (APIs).
 The JavaScript API is accessible via a webbased Integrated Development Environment (IDE) called the Code Editor.
 Through  this platform users can write and execute scripts to share and repeat geospatial analysis and processing workflows.
-The
-Code Editor  [code.earthengine.google.com](https://code.earthengine.google.com/) offers access to the full power of Earth Engine.
+To access Code Editor one can navigate to [code.earthengine.google.com](https://code.earthengine.google.com/) on goggle Chrome web browser.

 In order to access the EE Code Editor using the ONS custom google account, you will require a Google Cloud Titan security key.
 One can obtain the key through Service Desk.